-Policies relating to activities carried out by and for Trinity College London.
+Policies relating to activities carried out by and for Trinity College London are detailed below.

 The aim of this policy is to ensure that we work in an open and accountable way, and listens to the views of all our stakeholders.
 It also explains how we will handle complaints, whether formal or informal.

 This policy does not cover appeals, which are handled under our Appeals procedure.

 - UK & Ireland Application for Candidate ID Checking Waiver

 - Trinity SELT Candidate ID Policy (for UK Secure English Language Tests only)